CarlosGomezDev/Study-notes/17 Node.js Streams.md

 # Stream

-A `stream` is an abstract interface on the stream module for streaming data in Node.js.
+A `stream` is an abstract interface on the stream module for streaming data in Node.js, in essence they are a data-handling method used to read/write input/output.
 The stream module is useful for creating new stream instances, but it is not necessary to consume streams.
 You can use existing streams or create new types of streams.
+All streams are instances of `EventEmitter`.

+- Emitters are objects that emit named events, and cause `function` objects to be called.
 - Besides creating streams, this module has utility functions like `stream.pipeline()`, `stream.finished()`, `stream.Readable.from()`, and `stream.addAbortSignal()`.
 - In v15, the `stream/promises` API was added as an alternative set of asynchronous utility functions for streams that return `Promise` objects rather than using callbacks. `require('stream/promises')` or `require('stream').promises`.